 Enrollment Reporting Notification.
 Defines the date that NSLDS "created" the school's Enrollment Reporting Roster File as the date and time stamp that the NSLDS enters into the Roster File's header record.
-1064 Regulatory and Statutory Waivers for Students, Borrowers, and Schools Affected by a Disaster H.4.C Higher Education Hurricane Relief Act Waivers Aligns the Manual with regulatory and statutory waivers that are still in effect for students, borrowers, schools, and lenders affected by a hurricane or other disaster per Departmental guidance.
-Federal For the 3-month administrative forbearance, August 5, 1999.
-For the Title IV grant overpayment waiver, November 9, 2005.
-For all other waivers, February 24, 2004.
-1065 Teacher Loan Forgiveness Aligns the Manual with Departmental clarifying guidance that states in the case of a borrower who has taught more than 5 years, any consecutive 5-year period of qualifying service may be counted for teacher loan forgiveness purposes.
+1064 Regulatory and Statutory Waivers for Students, Borrowers, and Schools Affected by a Disaster H.4.CHigher Education Hurricane Relief Act WaiversAligns the Manual with regulatory and statutory waivers that are still in effect for students, borrowers, schools, and lenders affected by a hurricane or other disaster per Departmental guidance.
+Federal Regulatory and Statutory Waivers for Students, Borrowers, and Schools Affected by a Disaster.
+1065 Teacher Loan Forgiveness 13.9.BTeacher Loan Forgiveness ProgramAligns the Manual with Departmental clarifying guidance that states in the case of a borrower who has taught more than 5 years, any consecutive 5-year period of qualifying service may be counted for teacher loan forgiveness purposes.
 Correction Teacher Loan Forgiveness discharge determinations made after October 8, 1998.
-1066 Identity Theft False Certification as a Result of the Crime of Identity Theft Relocates current Manual text regarding the loss of insurance as a result of the crime of identity theft and the refunding of interest benefits and special allowance to a more appropriate subsection of the Manual.
+1066 Identity Theft 13.8.EFalse Certification as a Result of the Crime of Identity TheftRelocates current Manual text regarding the loss of insurance as a result of the crime of identity theft and the refunding of interest benefits and special allowance to a more appropriate subsection of the Manual.
 Organizational False Certification as a result of identity theft loan discharge claims processed by the lender on or after September 8, 2006.

-Batch 153-trans approved
+Batch 153-trans